Live stream details page in Wowza Video

 • Description – A description to appear with the stream on Facebook.
 Emojis are not supported.

 • Video destination – The location where you want to post the stream on Facebook.
-At this time, you can only stream to your Timeline
+You can stream to your Timeline

 • Privacy – When posting the stream to your timeline, specify the Facebook privacy setting that determines who can watch your stream: just you (Only me), Friends, Friends of Friends, or all Facebook users (Public).